C0mposer/Spyro-1-Practice-Rom/README.md

-# Spyro 1 Practice Codes For PS2
+# Spyro 1 Practice Codes

 This mod for the original Spyro the Dragon adds practice features for speedrunners including but not limited to: *partial save-states*, *timing functionality*, and many other quality of life features.